SMART Permission Tickets

 Relationship between presenter_binding and requester

-The requester and presenter_binding will often identify the same organization — the requesting organization is also the one operating the client software.
+The requester and presenter_binding will often identify the same organization: the requesting organization also operates the client software.
 But they do not need to align.
 Multiple requesters may share a client; an organization may operate a client on behalf of several requesters; or a platform provider may present tickets on behalf of various requesting organizations.
 The requester describes who the grant is for; the presenter binding constrains which software may redeem it.

 Delegation and RelatedPerson.relationship

 For delegated access, the requester is a RelatedPerson carrying exactly one relationship coding: the requester's authority — why they are permitted to ask — from a closed value set of existing v3-RoleCode concepts.
-Family relationship ("daughter," "spouse") is deliberately not modeled: it is not an authority assertion, and proxy policies turn on the authority type and the patient's age; the requester's name covers display.
+Family relationship ("daughter," "spouse") is deliberately not modeled: it is not an authority assertion, proxy policies turn on the authority type and the patient's age, and the requester's name covers display.

 Issuer vs. Data Holder Responsibility